dwalend/blog/_posts/2014-10-02-Semirings.md

 ---
 layout: post
-title: Generics and Semirings and Tilting Windmills
+title: Generics and Semirings and Tilting at Windmills
 comments: True
 ---

 One of the coolest things you can do with graphs is find the shortest paths between nodes.
 One of the coolest things you can do with those algorithms is change what "shortest" means using semirings.
 It's so cool it makes group theory useful.
 Scala's type system is rich enough to handle all that without hurting people's eyes, so I did it in [ScalaGraphMinimizer](https://github.com/dwalend/ScalaGraphMinimizer).

-# Type Families and Semirings
+## Type Families and Semirings

 My biggest frustration with trying to define semirings in Java was that I had to carry everything around inside layered generic type specifications.
 There was no way to bound and encapsulate the layering, so the type specifications built up and became blinding eyesores.
 The (best-available) advice I got was to not use Java's type system that way.
 The only workable alternative was to cast as needed and hope it worked out at runtime.
 In contrast, Scala's type system handles it gracefully.
 Scala lets me declare a namespace of types and use those declared types where needed.